 The soup’s flavor comes from classic aromatics like carrot, celery and onion, as well as warming spices like cumin and curry powder.
 To add protein and flavor, I’ve also included smoked turkey sausage (interchangeable with turkey kielbasa), which adds a depth of flavor without adding a ton of calories and fat.

 If I’m being honest, I like this Instant Pot version better than the original crock pot recipe.
 The pressure cooking allows the flavors to really develop and meld together in a way that the slow cooker does not.
 Jeff and I couldn’t get enough of this Instant Pot version each time I tested it!
+I’ve also found a deep love for instant pot apple butter recently.

 How to make lentil soup in an instant pot: